How Modern Cloud Analytics Opens Access to Business Intelligence

 Benefits of Modern Cloud Analytics

-Cloud data analytics offers a wealth of benefits to teams striving to be more data-driven.
+Modern cloud data analytics offers a wealth of benefits to teams striving to be more data-driven.
 Let’s look at three advantages of cloud-native analytics.

 - Data Literacy and Faster Time to InsightsWhen business users are trained in data analytics best practices and invited to put data to use, teams can more easily collaborate and make better decisions.
 And when non-technical users can conduct their own queries using a familiar interface that doesn’t require coding skills, they reduce time to insights.
-With cloud-native analytics, decision-makers can access insights in real-time.
+With modern cloud-native analytics, decision-makers can access insights in real-time.

 - Improve BI AdoptionWhen business users can mine data themselves to find insights, they’re much more likely to use data in their decision-making.
-With intuitive cloud analytics solutions like Sigma, data pipeline tools like Fivetran and Matillion, and cloud data platforms like the Snowflake Data Cloud and or Amazon’s RedShift cloud data warehouse, analytics becomes simple for non-technical users, improving adoption.
+With intuitive modern cloud analytics solutions like Sigma, data pipeline tools like Fivetran and Matillion, and cloud data platforms like the Snowflake Data Cloud and or Amazon’s RedShift cloud data warehouse, analytics becomes simple for non-technical users, improving adoption.

 - Better, Easier ComplianceOver the last decade, we’ve seen data privacy concerns come to the forefront.
 GDPR set significant changes in data security requirements in motion, with California enacting privacy laws in the U.S. Data privacy topics appear in the news almost daily.
-Cloud-native analytics tools plug into managed cloud platforms that provide a simple way to comply with data privacy regulations.
-With limited access points, robust security tools, and governance oversight, cloud analytics offers compliance peace of mind.
+Modern cloud-native analytics tools plug into managed cloud platforms that provide a simple way to comply with data privacy regulations.
+With limited access points, robust security tools, and governance oversight, modern cloud analytics offers compliance peace of mind.

-Sigma: An Intuitive Cloud-Based Analytics Platform
+Sigma: An Intuitive Modern Cloud-Based Analytics Platform

 Sigma is a plug-and play-solution for analytics in the cloud, bringing data exploration capabilities to non-technical users.
 Sigma connects directly with cloud data platforms/warehouses and cloud data pipeline tools to create a solution that makes the most of the cloud’s speed and scalability.
 Here’s what you can do with Sigma.